dmsc/fastbasic/compiler/USAGE.md

          "CSELECT()"  emit { TOK_NUM, &53279, TOK_PEEK, TOK_PUSH, TOK_BYTE, 2, TOK_BIT_AND, TOK_COMP_0, TOK_L_NOT }
          "COPTION()"  emit { TOK_NUM, &53279, TOK_PEEK, TOK_PUSH, TOK_BYTE, 4, TOK_BIT_AND, TOK_COMP_0, TOK_L_NOT }

-Note that the `emit` code needs to be in one line, and the `&` symbol before the `53279` indicates a word value (two bytes) instead of a simple byte.
+Note that the `emit` code needs to be on one line.
+The `&` symbol before the `53279` indicates a 16-bit word value (two bytes) instead of a single byte.

 #### 4. Testing the new language extensions